Youth & COVID-19 vaccines

 Because you can be part of an epic moment in history!

-The COVID-19 vaccines were developed faster than any previously approved vaccine in the world – not by compromising safety or accepting a mediocre vaccine as some people worried about – but by world wide cooperation from the international scientific community, and taking advantage of recent scientific advances.
-You have read so much about the dangers of this deadly virus and all of our lives have been hugely impacted!
+The COVID-19 vaccines were developed more quickly than any previously approved vaccine in the world – not by compromising safety or accepting a mediocre vaccine as some people have worried about, but by worldwide cooperation from the international scientific community and taking advantage of recent scientific advances.
+You have read so much about the dangers of this deadly virus, and all of our lives have been hugely impacted!
 Here is a chance to beat COVID and get us through this really challenging time!
 Vaccination is our ticket to being able to move ahead and make a better history.

 Because the vaccines are safe!